Dual monitors on a desk comparing dashboards of the best online forms.

 Fillout is a great fit for small and medium-sized businesses, especially those that are tech-savvy and rely on modern database tools.
 Marketing teams can use its direct CRM integrations to create efficient lead generation funnels.
 It’s also ideal for anyone who needs to build forms with complex conditional logic, like multi-page registration forms or detailed customer feedback surveys.
 If your goal is to create a highly customized and intelligent form that connects seamlessly with your existing data sources, Fillout provides the flexibility and power to get it done.

-3. HubSpot Forms — For Lead Generation and CRM Integration
+3. HubSpot Forms — Best for Lead Gen and CRM Integration

 If your primary goal is to turn website visitors into leads, HubSpot Forms is a name you'll hear a lot, and for good reason.
 It’s built around one core concept: seamlessly connecting your lead capture efforts with a powerful customer relationship management (CRM) system.
 Instead of just collecting data, you’re immediately organizing it into a system built for nurturing customer relationships.
 This makes it a powerhouse for marketing and sales activities.